Old San Francisco Mint: Construction

 The Old San Francisco Mint was the second building of the San Francisco branch, replacing the original building which had been built in 1854.
 The new building, which started construction on April 1, 1869, and was completed in November, 1874, was designed by Alfred B. Mullett in a conservative Greek Revival style with a sober Doric order.
 The cost of the building was $2,130,512.
 The building had a central pedimented portico flanked by projecting wings in an E-shape; it was built around a completely enclosed central courtyard.
 The roof is an average of 52.5 feet in height.

 Fire of 1906

-The central courtyard contained a well which helped saved the structure during the fire of 1906, when the heat melted the plate glass windows.
+The central courtyard contained a well which helped save the structure during the fire of 1906, when the heat melted the plate glass windows.
 It exploded sandstone and granite blocks with which the building was faced.
 The building was based on a concrete and granite foundation, designed to thwart tunneling into its vaults.
 At the time of the 1906 fire held $300 million, fully a third of the United States' gold reserves.
 Efforts by Superintendent Frank A. Leach and his men preserved the building and the bullion that then backed the nation's currency.
 The mint resumed operation soon thereafter, continuing until 1937 when it was replaced by the current San Francisco Mint building.